Colegio San Agustin – Makati: Student government

 The Unit 2 (Grade School) and Unit 3 (High School) each have student governments: Grade School Student Government (GSSG) and the Supreme Student Council (SSC).
 These are elected by popular vote through secret balloting by students from Fourth to Sixth Grade for GSSG, and by students from Grade 7 to Grade 12 for the SSC.
+For the elections, students vote for their officers the year before the elected officers will begin serving.
 In 2010, the GSSC held its first automated elections with the use of a computer website (Phoenix Aralinks (CSA GS modified)) instead of a ballot.

 The SSC serves as an umbrella organization for the smaller year level councils (the Grade 7,8, 9, 10, 11, and 12 councils).
 These are elected the same way as the SSC and GSSG, although with voting restricted to the members of their respective year levels, making these "batch" presidents the Filipino equivalents of American class presidents.

+Year-round Activities

+In each academic year, each month has a subject and a value, lining up at times with the DepEd calendar.
+For grade school, they have two plays each year, one in English and another in Filipino.
+They also have intramurals (shortened to intrams), which is a competition where classes in a batch compete in basketball, soccer, and volleyball.

+High school also has similar activities, although they are slightly changed.
+In high school, there are two plays in Filipino.
+There is also a contest during nutrition month where students create a short presentation and song to support nutrition and a healthy diet.
+High school also has intrams, but the final level is when the top teams of two batches comepete against each other.
+Another highly anticipated event is the cheering competition, which occurs every other year.
+In this competition, batches compete in their level grouping (ex.
+Grade 4, Grade 5, Grade 6) with a long, often 5 minute cheer.
+These can be found online on sites like Youtube.

+Graduating classes from elementary and high school also have to perform their Graduation rites and celebrations.
+These are baccalaureate mass and the graduation ceremony.

 Notable people

-Numerous alumni of Colegio San Agustin-Makati have become highly distinguished and nationally recognized celebrities.
+Numerous alumni of Colegio San Agustin-Makati have become celebrities.